-The Sculptures and Mouldings Gallery, located in the Small Stables, opens its doors, free of charge, from 12.30 pm to 6.30 pm every day of the week (except Mondays) for the duration of the Architecture and Landscape Biennial.
+The Sculptures and Mouldings Gallery, located in the Small Stables, opens its doors, free of charge, every weekend fron 12.30 pm to 6.30 pm.
 Discover a series of casts from the Musée du Louvre’s cast collection and some original marble statues from the Gardens.

 A sculptures collection

 Since 1970, the Sculptures and Mouldings Gallery has housed the casts collection of the Department of Greek, Etruscan, and Roman Antiquities at the Musée du Louvre.

 This collection taken from Ancient works is unique in that it includes old mouldings from the 17th and 18th centuries and a large collection of Greek and Roman architecture.
 The most important pieces include the corner of the Parthenon from the Acropolis in Athens, one of the Dioscuri from the Quirinal in Rome and the Farnese Hercules, the original of which is currently conserved in the Archaeological Museum in Naples.